Evanton: Miscellaneous

 Evanton was the venue for the premier of the 1st tour of the new Scottish National Theatre in 2006.
 Unable to find a suitable location in Inverness, the National Theatre chose to present "Home" at the studio of Arts in Motion, on the Evanton Industrial Estate.

-Evanton has a number of public facilities including the Diamond Jubilee Hall, Chapel Road, building work started in December 1897, Major Randle Jackson of Swordale House gave 50% of the building costs and the people of Evanton (Parish of Kiltearn) raised the rest.
-The hall opened on 5 November 1898 with a grand concert over 500 people from the village attending.
-Diamond Jubilee Hall transferred from The Highland Council to the community in September 2011.
+Evanton has a number of public facilities including the Victoria Diamond Jubilee Hall, Chapel Road, designed by Maitlands of Tain and the building work for which started in December 1897.
+Major Jackson of Swordale, Mr Urquhart of Delny, Mr Bankes of Balconie and Mr Shoolbred of Wyvis each donated £50, and the remainder came from other proprietors, the community of Evanton and natives of the parish (Kiltearn) abroad.
+Sir Hector Munro of Foulis granted all stones for the building free of charge.
+The hall opened on 5 November 1898 with a grand concert with over 500 people from the village attending.
+The hall transferred from The Highland Council to the community in September 2011.
 Evanton Sports Centre (opposite Kiltearn Primary School) is the other public facility in the village that caters for various sporting activities such as badminton, basketball, football and tennis.
 Evanton also has a good sized park at Teandallon.
 In recent years a local group of parents and young people has worked with Highland Council and various funding bodies to install a multisport area, a BMX track and a Half-Pipe ramp, a new playpark for toddlers was added in 2007 by EYE.
 In 2008 Highland Council upgraded the original park which was installed in the 1970s.